CounterpartyXCP/Documentation/Developers/API.rst

 General Format
 ^^^^^^^^^^^^^^^

-All requests must have POST data that is JSON encoded and in the format of:
+All requests must have POST data that is JSON encoded.

-``{ "method": "METHOD NAME", "params": {"param1": "value1", "param2": "value2"}, "jsonrpc": "2.0", "id": 0 }``

-The ``jsonrpc`` and ``id`` properties are requirements under the JSON-RPC 2.0 spec.

 Here's an example of the POST data for a valid API request:

 .. code-block::